nadirathorpe/cs1302-api-app/meta/DEADLINE.md

 > What is something new and/or exciting that you learned from working
 > on this project?
+I finally learned how to breakdown the elements of a json String into multiple classes to be parsed.
+It is exciting to know how much I can do with that ability moving forward.

 TODO WRITE / REPLACE